We rounded up 9 of our favorite films about magick and the occult!

 2. Night of the Demon (Jacques Tourneur, 1957)

-In this 1957 supernatural horror film, director Jacques Tourneur revisited the theme of magic and science as dueling paradigms that he perfected during his tenure with Val Lewton.
+In this 1957 supernatural horror film, director Jacques Tourneur revisited the theme of magick and science as dueling paradigms that he perfected during his tenure with Val Lewton.
 In Night of the Demon, an American psychologist travels to England to debunk the supernatural claims of a notorious black magician—Niall MacGinnis is great as antagonist Dr. Julian Karswell, a cartoon cut-out depiction of Aleister Crowley who heads a satanic cult in the British countryside.

 Honorable Mention: Black Sunday (1960), Mario Bava’s debut film as director that put B-movie legend Barbara Steele, as well as Italian horror, on the map.